rrwick/Autocycler-paper/commands.md

 ```

 Error types, totaled across all 30 Autocycler assemblies:
-* Homopolymer-length errors: 67
+* Homopolymer-length errors: 76 bp at 57 loci
-* Other indels: 13
+* Other indels: 15 bp at 15 loci
-* Substitutions: 45
+* Substitutions: 44 bp at 44 loci

 Note that these total up to 125 errors, which slightly disagrees with the 123 errors in the results table.
 This is because the results table was populated by the `assess_assembly.py` script which in a couple cases interpreted a homopolymer-length error near the contig end as missing/extra bases.